What is the Spirit of Joy Meaning | Bringing God into your Situations

 When your happiness and excitement are no longer influenced by earthly events but by heavenly realities, that’s the true understanding of the spirit of Joy.

 No one establishes the source of his joy on anything earthly that will have permanent or stable Joy.
 If you build your joy on anything physical, you cannot have a stable joy.
 Your joy will be affected when those things are affected.

 Your life’s joy cannot be stable until you build your expectations, hope, and trust in the only stable God.
-Putting the totality of your trust and hope in God is the true spirit of joy meaning.
+Putting the totality of your trust and hope in God is the true spirit of joy.
 If you have been looking for how to build lasting joy, I’m here to show you how to live joyfully.

 Joy Definition Greek

-Joy came from the Greek word, “chara” which means cheerfulness, calm delight, gladness, greatly.
+Joy came from the Greek word, “chara” which means cheerfulness, calm delight, gladness, and greatly.
 This is the definition and real meaning of joy.
 Joy in itself is higher than happiness.
-Happiness is often a by-product of a fortune that happens to you externally which when affected, your happiness will also lift.
+Happiness is often a by-product of a fortune that happens to you externally and when affected, your happiness will also lift.
 Joy is higher than this.

 Joy is always excited regardless of the events around the person.
-This is made possible because the source of joy is not founded in the unstable events of life but God alone.
+This is made possible because the source of joy is not founded in the unstable events of life but in God alone.

 More money makes happy people happier, less money depletes their happiness.
 Joy is stable and the same regardless of more or less money.
-This the difference between joy and happiness.
+This is the difference between joy and happiness.